-Beginning in the fall of 2022, Redbank Valley is partnering with Titusville School District to offer the GO ROCKETS!
-Cyber School for students in the Redbank Valley School District.
+Redbank Valley partners with the Titusville School District to offer the GO ROCKETS Cyber School for students in the Redbank Valley School District.

 The Rockets Online Campus (ROC) offers students choices to guide their educational experience.

 The ROC is superior to other cyber schools in the following ways: